MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     =#

-Using query composition (`>>`), we can perform `Count` in a nested context; for this next example, let's count `employee` records within each `department`.
+Using query composition (`>>`), we can perform `Count` in a nested context.
+For this next example, let's count `employee` records within each `department`.

     chicago[It.department >> Count(It.employee)]